ThULB/jportal/application/readme.txt

 (or, more generally, "Content Repositories" >> CoRe).

 The system is based on Java and XML technologies.
 Various database backends are provided.
-It is possible to use commercial solutions like IBM Content Manager as well as Open Source products like MySQL and XML:DB databases.
+It is possible to use commercial solutions like IBM DB2 as well as Open Source database MySQL.

 The distribution consist of two parts